Fractional coloring with local demands and applications to degree-sequence bounds on the independence number: Local Fractional Greedy Coloring

 \section{Local Fractional Greedy Coloring}

 In this section we present three different proofs of Theorem~\ref{caro wei theorem}.
 The first proof uses Definition~\ref{fractional coloring definition}, and it is inspired by Wei's~\cite{W81} original proof of the Caro-Wei Theorem.
-The proof is also suggestive of our approach to Theorem~\ref{caro wei epsilon improvement} in Section~\ref{local brooks section}. \begin{proof}[First Proof of Theorem~\ref{caro wei theorem}] Suppose $G$ is a minimum counterexample to Theorem~\ref{caro wei theorem}.
+The proof is also suggestive of our approach in~\cite{KP19-brooks}. \begin{proof}[First Proof of Theorem~\ref{caro wei theorem}] Suppose $G$ is a minimum counterexample to Theorem~\ref{caro wei theorem}.
 Let $v\in V(G)$ have minimum degree.
-Since $G$ is a minimum counterexample, $G - v$ has an $f$-coloring.
-Note that for each $u\in N(v)$, $f(u) \leq \frac{1}{d(v) + 1}$.
-Therefore $v$ sees at most $\frac{d(v)}{d(v) + 1}$ color, so $\meas{L_\phi(v)} \geq f(v)$.
-Thus, $G$ is $f$-colorable, contradicting that $G$ is a counterexample. \end{proof}
+Since $f$ satisfies the hypothesis for $G - v$ and $G$ is a minimum counterexample, $G - v$ has an $f$-coloring.
+Note that for each $u\in N(v)$, we have $f(u) \leq {1}/(d(v) + 1)$.
+Therefore $v$ sees at most ${d(v)}/(d(v) + 1)$ color, so $\meas{L_\phi(v)} \geq f(v)$.
+Thus, $G$ has an $f$-coloring, contradicting that $G$ is a counterexample. \end{proof}

 The second proof of Theorem~\ref{caro wei theorem} is due to Alon and Spencer~\cite{AS00}. \begin{proof}[Second Proof of Theorem~\ref{caro wei theorem}] Let $I$ be a random independent set of $G$ selected according to the following distribution.
 Choose a total ordering $\prec$ of $V(G)$ uniformly at random, and let $v\in I$ if $v\prec u$ for all $u\in N(v)$.
-Note that each vertex is in $I$ with probability $\frac{1}{d(v) + 1}$.
-Therefore by Theorem~\ref{equivalent definitions} and Remark~\ref{other equivalent definitions remark}, $G$ has an $f$-coloring, as desired. \end{proof}
+Note that each vertex is in $I$ with probability ${1}/(d(v) + 1)$.
+Therefore by Proposition~\ref{equivalent definitions}\ref{equiv-definitions-prob-dist}, $G$ has an $f$-coloring, as desired. \end{proof}

-The last proof of Theorem~\ref{caro wei theorem} that we present uses the concept of a fractional list-assignment as discussed in Section~\ref{list coloring subsection}.
+The last proof of Theorem~\ref{caro wei theorem} that we present uses the concept of a fractional list-assignment as discussed in Section~\ref{fractional list section}.
 It is inspired by a proof of the Caro-Wei Theorem due to Griggs~\cite{G83}. \begin{proof}[Third Proof of Theorem~\ref{caro wei theorem}] Let $G$ be a minimum counterexample, that is a graph with the fewest number of vertices having no $f$-coloring where $f$ is a demand function satisfying $f(v) \leq 1/(d(v) + 1)$ for each $v$.
 Let $v\in V(G)$ such that $f(v)$ is minimum, and let $\phi(v) \subseteq [0, 1]$ have measure at least $f(v)$.
-Let $f'$ be the demand function for $G - v$ such that for each $u\in V(G - v)$, $f'(u) = 1 / (d_{G - v}(u) + 1)$.
+Let $f'$ be the demand function for $G - v$ such that for each $u\in V(G - v)$, we have $f'(u) = 1 / (d_{G - v}(u) + 1)$.
 Since $G$ is a minimum counterexample, $G - v$ has an $f'$-coloring.
 Note that for each $u\in N(v)$,

 Therefore by Lemma~\ref{list coloring lemma}, $G - v$ has an $(f, L_\phi)$-coloring, contradicting Proposition~\ref{extending partial coloring}. \end{proof}